Can you capture data at your peak network speeds?

 The average human reaction time is about 0.25 seconds to visual stimulus.
 So if you're watching network packets go by at 10Gbps, that's approximately 600 megabytes of data in 0.25 seconds.
 No human can possibly deal with that much data in so short a time.
 That's why when it comes to high-speed networks, post-capture analysis is the only way to effectively investigate network or application issues.

-And the Omnipliance TL returns data fast.
-Simply choose a time frame, and maybe some additional filtering metrics, and Omnipliance TL retrieves and analyzes the network packets while maintaining its capture-to-disk performance.
+And the Omnipliance T300 returns data fast.
+Simply choose a time frame, and maybe some additional filtering metrics, and Omnipliance T300 retrieves and analyzes the network packets while maintaining its capture-to-disk performance.
 Now you can take your time and analyze the retrieved results at human speeds.

 Best Practices for 10G and 40G Network Forensics